sst19810-test/JournalApps/README.md

    1. Use `StringRedaisSerializer` fssor keys and `Jackson2JsonRedisSerializer` for values.
    2. Configure sensible TTLs and monitor hit/miss rates.
    3. Mitigate cache stampede with locking or request coalescing when needed.
-5. Working:  OAuth 2 i will impleent tomoorew
+5. Working:  OAuth 2 i will impleent tomoorewsf